andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 DB3.
 Create an entity for a BankAccount with fields for customerName, accountNo, accountCurrency, amount and a open field.
 Create the Repository to save and load BankAccount entities.
 Create the Thymeleaf templates and Controller methods to add a BankAccount and load the BankAccount table.

+SR1.
+Consider a simple example of a RESTful API for managing a collection of books.
+• Retrieve all books: GET /books
+• Retrieve a single book by ID: GET /books/{id}
+• Create a new book: POST /books
+• Update a book by ID: PUT /books/{id}
+• Delete a book by ID: DELETE /books/{id}